Parent Information

 Keeping in Touch with your Camper

-Mail and Care Packages: Campers are always anxious to receive mail, and parents want to know how their campers are doing.
-Counselors will make a special effort to encourage campers to write home.
-Parents might help younger campers by packing pre-addressed, stamped envelopes.
-Parents of younger campers should also consider writing often.
-Consider sending letters during the week before your child comes to camp, many letters arrive once the camper has already left.
+Mail and Care Packages: Parents of younger campers should consider writing often.
+Consider sending letters during the week before your child comes to camp; many letters arrive once the camper has already left.

 Please do not send your child food, gum, or candy in either letters or packages.